drhsqlite/pikchr/doc/teardown01.md

 through 29) show through.
 The result is still legible, but less pleasing.
 Try commenting out line 02 to see what happens.
-We could have added a "`fill white`" attribute on every circle in the diagram instead, but it seems easier just to set the default fill color once.
+We could have added a "`fill white`" attribute on every circle in the diagram instead, but it's easier to set the default fill color once.

 The "`linewid *= 0.5`" on line 03 shortens the default length of lines and arrows by 50%.
 Try commenting out that line.
 You will see that the arrows become twice as long, which makes the graph more spread out and harder to read.
 Shortening the arrows is an aesthetic improvement.

-Even though they appear first in the script, lines like these are typically added at the end of writing, in order to clean up a diagram after the basic structure is established.
+Even though they appear first in the script, directives like these are typically inserted after creating the initial version of the diagram in order to clean up a diagram once the basic structure is established.
 Do not feel like you need to start out by setting a bunch of variables.
 Write the object definitions first, and then perhaps go back and tweak the appearance